BunnyWay/bunny-libsql-client/README.md

 - ⚡ Async operations with `InsertAsync`, `QueryAsync`, and more
 - 🔗 LINQ query support with `Include()` and `AutoInclude` for eager loading
 - 🧱 Auto-migration via `ApplyMigrationsAsync`
+- 🔄 Transaction support with `BeginTransactionAsync`, `CommitTransactionAsync`, and `RollbackTransactionAsync`
 - 📦 Plug-and-play class-based DB structure

 ---